Discovery Grants (individual) program

 Signatures

 NSERC does not require original signatures on applications or other documents submitted electronically using the Research Portal.
 User ID/password-based "signatures" allow applicants, supporting organizations and authorized institutional representatives—such as research grants officers, scholarships liaison officers and business officers—to "sign" and submit online applications and other documents to NSERC.
-Refer to the frequently asked questions in the Program guide for professors for more details.
+Refer to the frequently asked questions in the program guide for professors for more details.

 What do the “signatures” mean?